szilvia-csernus/full-stack-skeleton/README.md

 5. Install Django: `pip install 'django<5'`
 6. `cd full-stack/backend`
 7. Create the django project: `django-admin startproject django_project . ` - (Don't miss the dot, it has to be in the same folder for the Dockerfiles!
 If you want to give a name other than `django_project`, you have to update the `entrypoint.sh` file too!)
-8. Add the necessary Python packages: `pip install decouple whitenoise psycopg2-binary djangorestframework django-cors-headers`
+8. Add the necessary Python packages: `pip install python-dotenv whitenoise psycopg2-binary djangorestframework django-cors-headers`
 9. Create the requirements.txt file: `pip freeze > requirements.txt`
 10. Create a `.env.dev` and a `.env.prod` file in the `full-stack/backend` folder and place in the following environment variables - filled in with your own (secret) details: